 Another way in which you can save money and heat your home over the winter months is through the government's Winter Fuel Payment initiative.
 There are many schemes like this in place, and more often than not your energy provider is obliged to offer them to you.
 Other subsidies that are worth looking into, especially if you are in retirement or claiming government benefits is the Cold Weather Payment and the Warm Home Discount.

-Don’t forget you’re also eligible to switch suppliers.
-If you think you’re not getting the most bang for your buck, Citizens Advice have an easy comparison tool to make life that little bit easier to find this information in one place.
+Don’t forget, depending on the length of your energy contract, you can also switch suppliers.
+If you think you’re not getting the most bang for your buck, Ofgem has a list of reliable comparison sites available on their website to make life a little bit easier if you're thinking of switching to a new supplier.

 Age UK have reported that an increase in respiratory and cardiovascular issues can be linked to colder temperatures, especially if homes are not being adequately heated.

-Whilst staying warm is paramount to your health and your home, there are some savvy, penny saving ways of staying warm throughout the day.
-For example, hot water bottles and heated blankets are the perfect accessory, as well as ensuring that you have at least one hot meal per day.
+Staying warm is paramount to your health, and there are some savvy, penny saving ways of staying warm throughout the day.
+For example, hot water bottles and heated blankets are the perfect accessory.
+You should also ensure that you have at least one hot meal per day.

 Did you know the best way to save energy and stave off bad health is to heat your home at a constant of 18 degrees; this is the general recommendation from energy experts.